Manu343726/CppMeetupWorkshops/workshop1/posts/post1.md

 using t = add<std::integral_constant<int,1>,add<std::integral_constant<int,-2>,std::integral_constant<int,-4>>;
 ```

- - **Build an expression evaluation system**: The above approach hides the machinery to the user.
+### Build an expression evaluation system

+The above approach hides the machinery to the user.
 But hidding means that those user side metafunctions are not metafunctions but aliases to their result.
 That means we cannot use user-side aliases in contexts expecting metafunctions: **User-side metafunctions are not first class functions**.

 Instead, we could build an expression evaluation system which takes an expresssion (A template with its parameters) and evaluate it saying *"Is this a metafunction?
 Ok, so I should get its result via `typename ::type`"*.
 This approach has the advantage that one could customize the evaluation and design it for many complex cases.
 The simplest one, before evaluate a metafunction evaluate its parameters.

 This is what I did for Turbo, and Boost.MPL.Lambda takes a similar approach: